joric/supraland/scripts/README.md

 ## Scripts

+This is based on [UE4Parse](https://github.com/MinshuG/pyUE4Parse.git) json output format.
+Current version is pyUE4Parse commit 90e309b.

+### Transforms

+SIU introduces areas, each area has its own world matrix. you have to transform objects accordingly.
-Note that local area transforms for SIU are originally stored in the base area, DLC2_Complete.
+Properties for all STU areas (i.e. names/transforms) are stored in the base area, DLC2_Complete.

 ### Misc